 Otherwise known as the-prettiest-and-most-practical-way-to-collect-vegetables.
 Ever.
 I don’t own one, but it is on my wish list.
 Anyone want to get their favourite garden blogger one of these for Christmas?
 (Just kidding.
 Kind of.)

 If you want a big-ticket item that will wow the gardener in your life, get him or her a vinyl raised garden bed.
 These bad boys are practically indestructible, have great curb appeal, and make gardening super easy.
 I love mine in my front yard and I often have people stop me while I’m working and ask me about them.
+The three pack is such a good deal, but you can also purchase kits with just one or two raised beds.

 There are so many wonderful gardening books out there, it’s hard to choose which ones to include in this round up!
 If you’re looking for more ideas, you’ll want to read my collection of my favourite gardening books for the urban gardener, and my must-have books for the prairie gardener.